 Maria Fortiz-Morse seeks to communicate the essential humanity of her subjects through the use of intimate observational camerawork.
 Her experience growing-up in a multiracial family has inspired her to document stories that can bridge cultural differences and compel viewers to become invested in social change.
-Prior studying documentary filmmaking at Stanford University, Fortiz-Morse has worked as an associate producer and researcher for a PBS affiliate in New York City, and then as a multimedia consultant for the government in Washington, DC.
+Prior studying documentary filmmaking at Stanford University, Fortiz-Morse has worked as an associate producer and researcher for a PBS affiliate in New York City.

 Student Symposium Fellow, Telluride Film Festival, 2009